raymondEhlers/OVERWATCH/docker/README.md

 - We use docker logging for the `nginx-proxy` because it is configured for such operation.
 However, since we use supervisor in the Overwatch containers, we have supervisor handle the logs for us.
+- To access EOS in a docker container, provide the proper grid cert and key, ensure that `OVERWATCH_EXECUTABLES` is not set, then run (for example):

+    ```bash
+    $ docker run --rm -it -v ${PWD}/data:/opt/overwatch/data -v ${PWD}/overwatch:/opt/overwatch/overwatch -v ${PWD}/exec:/opt/overwatch/exec -e config -e gridCert -e gridKey rehlers/overwatch:latest-py3.6.6 /bin/bash
+    # In the container
+    $ overwatchDeploy -e config
+    # Now everything should be all set!
+    $ xrdfs eospublic.cern.ch ls /eos/experiment/alice
+    ```

 ## Common errors